 Currently, Kenya has 19 female senators of which 16 are nominated.
-The implication of the new proposal is there will no longer be need to nominate members to achieve gender mainstreaming.
+The implication of the new proposal is there will no longer need to nominate members to achieve gender mainstreaming.

 The new proposal reads: “The senate to consist of ninety-four members, being one woman and one man from each county, elected by the registered voters of the counties.”

-This proposal will consequently amend Article 98 of the constitution which specifies the membership of senate.
+This proposal will consequently amend Article 98 of the constitution which specifies the membership of the senate.
 It is a key proposal that will see more women take up governance positions if it is adopted.

-At the same time, the BBI report proposes that a candidate for the position of governor should nominate a person of the opposite gender as their running mate.
-Currently, only Kitui, Narok, Kirinyaga and Kericho counties have people of opposite gender as deputy governors.
+At the same time, the BBI report proposes that a candidate for the position of the governor should nominate a person of the opposite gender as their running mate.
+Currently, only Kitui, Narok, Kirinyaga and Kericho counties have people of the opposite gender as deputy governors.

-To achieve this, the document proposes amendment of Article 180 of the constitution that guides election of governors and their deputies.
+To achieve this, the document proposes amendment of Article 180 of the constitution that guides the election of governors and their deputies.